Code-Institute-Submissions/beep-boop/README.md

 ###### "HOW TO PLAY" modal
 1. Display the modal using the "HOW TO PLAY" button
-    * Check that the text and "CLOSE" button load with correct styles and spacing, and that the container is centered within the page.
+    * Check that the text and "CLOSE" button load with correct styles and spacing, and that the container is centred within the page.
 On mobile and tablet, rotate the screen to landscape orientation and repeat the checks.

 2. Move mouse over "CLOSE" button
     * ensure hover effect is active.